GabeScott/standard-works-vault/General Conference/1975 October - Family Research.md

 Let us quote the Prophet Joseph Smith in Section 128 of the Doctrine and Covenants:

 “Let me assure you that these are principles in relation to the dead and the living that cannot be lightly passed over, as pertaining to our salvation.
-For their salvation is necessary and essential to our salvation, as Paul says concerning the fathers—that they without us cannot be made perfect—neither can we without our dead be made perfect.”
-(D&C 128:15; see also Heb.
-11:40.)
+For their salvation is necessary and essential to our salvation, as Paul says concerning the fathers—that they without us cannot be made perfect—neither can we without our dead be made perfect.” ([[D&C 128.15|D&C 128:15]]; see also [[Hebrews 11.40|Heb.
+11:40]].)

 When Paul was teaching the principles of the resurrection to the Corinthians, he clinched his point by stating:

-“Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?”
-(1 Cor.
-15:29.)
+“Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?” ([[1 Corinthians 15.29|1 Cor.
+15:29]].)

 This shows that in the days of Paul there was a practice of vicarious baptism for the dead.

-One of the first instructions given to the Prophet Joseph Smith by Moroni was the quotation from Malachi 4:5–6.
+One of the first instructions given to the Prophet Joseph Smith by Moroni was the quotation from [[Malachi 4.5|Malachi 4:5–6]][[Malachi 4.6|]].
 Moroni quoted it thus:

 “Behold, I will reveal unto you the Priesthood, by the hand of Elijah the prophet, before the coming of the great and dreadful day of the Lord.

 “And he shall plant in the hearts of the children the promises made to the fathers, and the hearts of the children shall turn to their fathers.
-If it were not so, the whole earth would be utterly wasted at his coming.”
-(JS—H 1:38–39.)
+If it were not so, the whole earth would be utterly wasted at his coming.” ([[Joseph Smith History 1.38|JS—H 1:38–39]][[Joseph Smith History 1.39|]].)

 The Prophet Joseph Smith has said:

-“The greatest responsibility in this world that God has laid upon us, is to seek after our dead.”
-(Teachings of the Prophet Joseph Smith, p.
+“The greatest responsibility in this world that God has laid upon us, is to seek after our dead.” (*Teachings of the Prophet Joseph Smith,* p.
 356.)

 This means that this baptism and sealing work must be done for all of God’s children who will accept it—not just for those who live on the earth now who are members of the Church, but for all of our ancestors and all who have lived on the earth who will accept the gospel of Jesus Christ.